Jimbly/LD47-dante-sleeps/README.md

-LD47 -
+Dante Sleeps - LD47 - Stuck in a loop
 ============================

 cat on title screen
 ambient wind sounds or music
-other things to avoid: other debris? aliens? touch up plane
+touch up plane
 ? subtle indicator of current arc and thrust amount? put it in, but even more subtle?